memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 ### e_ident Bytes

-The `e_ident` field is composed of 16 bytes which differ very minimally between the two formats.
-You very likely would not encounter an issue here but there is a slight difference.
+The `e_ident` field is composed of 16 bytes, which differ very minimally between the two formats.
+You very likely would not encounter an issue here, but there is a slight difference.
 ELF-64 specifies byte 7 as `EI_OSABI` and byte 8 as `EI_ABIVERSION` with padding starting at byte 9.
 ELF-32 lacks these components and instead starts padding at byte 7.
-ELF-32 specifies padding bytes be 0, so we at least have well defined values for forward compatibility.
+ELF-32 specifies padding bytes as 0, so we at least have well-defined values for forward compatibility.

 | Byte Name         | ELF-32 Index | ELF-64 Index |
 | ----------------- | ------------ | ------------ |